All Episodes

 No, I didn't, Chris.

-That's a legitimate issue, but driver's license goes too far.
+But driver's license goes too far.

-Do you, the New York Senator Hillary Clinton, support the New York governor's plan to give illegal immigrants a driver's license?
+Do you, the New York senator, Hillary Clinton, support the New York governor's plan to give illegal immigrants a driver's license?

 Do you support his plan?